openwall/john/src/ztex/fpga-bcrypt/README.md

 ## Overview

+- bcrypt for ZTEX 1.15y board computes 496 keys in parallel, equipped with on-board candidate generator and comparator.
-- Theoretical performance for 4 FPGAs (if its input buffer always has data) at default frequency on hashes with setting 5 is 106 Kc/s, on hashes with setting 12 is 860 c/s (110 Kc/s if recalculated to setting 5).
+- Measured performance for the board (4 FPGA) at default frequency on hashes with setting 5 is 111.6 Kc/s, on hashes with setting 12 is 908 c/s (116 Kc/s if recalculated to setting 5).
-- It operates at 140 MHz.
+- It operates at 141 MHz.
 Runtime frequency adjustment is available.
-- The design is split into 124 cores.
-On-chip comparsion against up to 3 hashes is available.
-There's a runtime option to turn off the comparator, in that case it simply outputs computed hashes.
+- The design contains 124 cores.
+On-chip comparsion against up to 512 hashes is available.
+There's a runtime option to turn off the comparator, in that case it outputs all computed hashes.
-- Resource utilization: each core uses 4 BRAMs (x 1 Kbyte), 420 LUTs.
-Device utilization summary: 96% BRAMs, 59% LUTs, 16% FFs, 1% DSPs.
+- Resource utilization: each core uses 4 BRAMs (x 1 Kbyte), 390 LUTs.
+Device utilization summary: 96% BRAMs, 55% LUTs, 16% FFs, 1% DSPs.
+- Current consumption (12V input): 2.2A, idle 0.4A.

 ## Design RTL details